 Banks offer different types of accounts to their clients.
 In general, we find maturity-increasing features to have an upward effect on interest rates.
-This holds for the strict maturity features as implemented for time deposits, but also for softer features such as withdrawal fees and bonus rates across savings accounts.
+This holds for different maturities for time deposits, but also for "softer" features such as withdrawal fees and bonus rates for savings accounts.
 Remarkably, imposing a minimum account balance is negatively associated with rates for time deposits, but positively with savings account rates.
-The features of an ascending rate over the term of the deposit, and a higher frequency of interest payments exhibit mixed evidence, which is plausible given that we use effective interest rates.
+The features of an ascending rate over the term of the deposit, and a higher frequency of interest payments (relative to the norm of once a year) exhibit mixed evidence, which is plausible given that we use effective interest rates.

 The savings account dataset allows us to separately analyze the pre-crisis period and the (post-) crisis years.
-Interestingly, creditworthiness played a much larger role during the period from 2008 than in the 2003-2007 period.
-In fact, prior to the crisis, creditworthiness and interest rates seemed to be completely unrelated.
+Interestingly, bank risk played a much larger role during the period from 2008 than in the 2003-2007 period.
+In fact, prior to the crisis, bank risk and interest rates seemed to be completely unrelated.
 This is a clear manifestation of a decrease in, or absence of, awareness of credit risks prior to the crisis.
-Note that this effect emerges even where private person savings up to 100.000 euros are covered by the Dutch Depositie Guarantee Scheme (DGS).
-Apparently, not all savers are fully aware of the DGS or they behave irrationally.
-In addition, some depositors have higher savings or are not covered (e.g., professional depositors, clubs, foundations).
-The savings account rates followed the market rate more closely after the crisis (more similar to the time deposit rate behaviour), while the impact of various other market factors is also stronger, illustrating both a greater awareness of market conditions among depositors and that there is a greater need to attract savings for banks.
+Our findings show that, as of 2008, bank risk significantly negatively influences savings account rates.
+Note that this effect emerges even while savings by private persons of up to €100,000 are fully covered by the Dutch Deposit Guarantee Scheme (DGS).
+Possible reasons for this finding could be that (i) not all depositors are fully aware of the DGS, (ii) some depositors deposit amounts exceeding the DGS threshold, (iii) a number of depositors are not covered in the DGS (e.g., professional depositors, clubs, and foundations), and (iv) depositors might simply behave irrationally.
+In addition, we observe that the savings account rates followed the market rate more closely after the crisis (i.e., more similar to the time deposit rate behavior), and that the impact of various other macro factors became stronger.
+Both findings illustrate either a greater awareness of macro conditions among depositors or a greater need for banks to attract savings (and therefore a need to offer higher rates), or both.
 The importance of account-specific features decreased during the crisis.